-Eligible applicants include all full-time tenure-track faculty members.
+Eligible applicants include all full-time faculty members (tenure-track, research and clinical).

 Process: The criteria used for judging proposals are provided in the Research Grants Program A scoring rubric [pdf].
 Funding decisions will be announced within six weeks after the application deadline.
-Successful applicants must submit a copy of the resulting publication after which the applicant can be considered for additional funding from one of the College’s research programs.
-Applicants are also expected to hold a brown bag presentation of their work to be accomplished.
-Presentations will be scheduled by the dean’s office.
+Successful applicants must agree to: